BitcoinDesign/Bitcoin-Icons/README.md

 For info on how to contribute please see the [contribution guidelines](CONTRIBUTING.md).
 Also see details on the [release process](RELEASES.md).

+## SVG Download

+You can download all icons for local use from the [releases page](https://github.com/BitcoinDesign/Bitcoin-Icons/releases).

 ## Node Module

 The node module is still in development.
 For now, you can install it and then pull